-The basics of the 401(k) coverage test
+The basics of the 401(k) and Roth coverage test

-Coverage testing is one of the annual compliance tests 401(k) plan sponsors must perform each year to ensure their plan isn’t favoring highly compensated employees (HCEs) over non-highly compensated employees (NHCEs).
+Coverage testing is one of the annual compliance tests that 401(k) and Roth plan sponsors must perform each year to ensure their plan isn’t favoring highly compensated employees (HCEs) over non-highly compensated employees (NHCEs).
 Here are some FAQs about coverage testing to help you fulfill your responsibilities and keep your plan compliant.

-What is the ratio percentage test?
+What’s the ratio percentage test?

 The ratio percentage test is a straight numerical test comparing the ratio of NHCEs benefiting from the plan with the ratio of HCEs benefiting from the same plan.
 To pass this test, the coverage ratio must be 70% or higher.